jfig39/zephyr-projects/epd_tutorials/docs/01-display-setup.md

 };
 ```

-- status = "okay"; — Activates the spi1 peripheral in the devicetree.
+- `status = "okay";` -> Activates the spi1 peripheral in the devicetree.
-- cs-gpios — Defines the GPIO used for chip select (here, GPIO1 pin 12, active low).
+- `cs-gpios` -> Defines the GPIO used for chip select (here, GPIO1 pin 12, active low).
-- pinctrl-0 / pinctrl-1 — Assign the pin control groups for default operation and low-power (sleep) mode.
+- `pinctrl-0` / `pinctrl-1` -> Assign the pin control groups for default operation and low-power (sleep) mode.
-- pinctrl-names — Names the two configurations "default" and "sleep" so the driver can switch between them.
+- `pinctrl-names` -> Names the two configurations "default" and "sleep" so the driver can switch between them.

 ### Full Overlay Code